 Boston West Academy – the journey…

-The journey began in the autumn of 2000, when Mike Schofield (headteacher, 2000-2017) was appointed – just a few weeks before the school fell into Special Measures – 7 key issues, including leadership, standards and behaviour, highlighted the extent of the challenge that lay ahead.
+The journey began in the autumn of 2000, when Mike Schofield (headteacher, 2000-2017) was appointed – just a few weeks before the school was categorised as “special measures” by Ofsted – 7 key issues, including leadership, standards and behaviour, highlighted the extent of the challenge that lay ahead.

 Within a strongly held belief that children learn best when engaged in a range of meaningful, hands-on learning experiences, the mission to provide our children with ‘the best’ education began under the banner ‘working together for success’.